 The questions of “What to say”, “When to say?”, “Am I contributing enough?”, and “Did I do my best?” are going to eat us up.
 Almost makes you wish all of life was scripted, right?

-If we let things take their way, we would start to feel underappreciated, overworked, and exhausted real quick.
+If we let things take their way, we would start to feel underappreciated, overworked, and exhausted real quickly.

 Setting boundaries will allow you to make rational decisions instead of emotional ones.
 Great decisions are always respected, along with the people who make them.
 In addition, workplace boundaries will fetch you your team’s trust as your coworkers would be sure about how you are going to react to anything that they throw your way.